She spent the earlier part of her life as a nun before she was called to leave the church to help others hone their spiritual gifts.

 You have to go to Ireland.

-This time, I hear within those words, that I have to leave the Navy as soon as my contract is up.
-Although I’m aching to know what happens in Ireland, I don’t take it as an urgent message.
+This time I know that I have to leave the Navy as soon as my contract is up.
+Although I’m aching to know why I have to go to Ireland, I don’t take it as an urgent message.

-I’m starting to learn how to use these feelings, the knowing, as guideposts.
+I’m starting to learn how to use these feelings - the knowing - as a guidepost.

-I only know that it’s time to get out of the Navy, but with a year still left on my contract, I also know that I won’t be in Ireland anytime soon.
+I know that I need to leave the Navy, but with a year still left on my contract, I won’t be in Ireland anytime soon.

 On February 9th of 2010, after 10 years, five months and 24 days of service, I drive to the administrative building at the top of Point Loma.

-A starry-eyed new sailor, with a perfectly coifed coif of blonde hair and wearing a pressed black uniform and sparkling shoes, greets me at the door.
+A starry-eyed new sailor, with a perfectly coifed coif of blonde hair and a pressed black uniform with a sparkling shine on his shoes, greets me at the door.

 “I flagged all of the places you need to sign,” he says.